 Working Toward a More Diverse Profession

 While the practice of public relations in the United States has undergone dramatic changes, a lack of diversity in communication management positions persists.
-Many studies indicate that the industry still struggles to attract young Blacks, Asians and Hispanics to pursue public relations as their career of choice.
+Many studies indicate that the industry still struggles to attract young Black, Asian and Hispanic professionals to pursue public relations as their career of choice.

 The PRSA Diversity & Inclusion (D&I) Committee is committed to building consciousness by increasing visibility of D&I standards, resources and best practices for racial, ethnic, religious, sexual orientation and gender differences, as well as diverse skill sets, mindsets and cultures at all levels of the organization.